Examination Board: Edexcel

-A level PE is a mixture of theory and coursework, building on the foundation of GCSE PE: the response of the body to exercise, fitness and training related to yourself and elite athletes, personal performance in two areas of playing sport or leading/ officiating and the analysis of performance in one sport.
+A mixture of theory (70%) and coursework (30%), building on the foundation of GCSE PE: scientific, psychological and social principles of PE.
+Personal performance in one area of playing sport or coaching and the analysis of performance in one sport.
 Coursework tasks relate to both the performance and theory components.

-For the A2 Level girls will study: Short and long-term physiological, psychological and technical preparations made by elite athletes.
+Strong knowledge and interest base in science and history.
 Practical performance to a high level in one sport is essential.
 Analytical skills are required in both practical and theoretical aspects.
-Interest in a variety of high level sports with a desire to deepen knowledge and understanding of the demands facing elite sports performers.
+Interest in a variety of high-level sports with a desire to deepen your knowledge and understanding of the demands facing elite sports performers.

 PE relates well to many other subjects, including biology, chemistry, physics, history, geography, psychology, business studies and sociology.